Institute of Medical Sciences and Sum Hospital

 The Institute of Medical Sciences and Sum Hospital (IMS and SUM Hospital) is the medical school of the Siksha 'O' Anusandhan in Bhubaneswar, Odisha, India.
-This institute gained permission in 2007 from Medical Council of India to start the MBBS courses in medical stream.
+This institute gained permission in 2007 from National Medical Commission to start the MBBS courses in medical stream.

 It provides undergraduate courses in medicine and dentistry, and postgraduate courses in non-clinical departments.
 It has begun providing post graduation in clinical subjects like surgery and anesthesia.